 Last week’s Treasury auctions

-The demand (as reflected in the bid-to-cover ratio) for these bills fell in this week, as investors began to shun fixed-rate bonds on inflation expectations.
-The bid-to-cover ratio for four-week T-bills slid from a high of 4.71x in the June 10 auction, to 4.47x in the June 17 auction.
+The demand (as reflected in the bid-to-cover ratio) for these bills fell this week because investors preferred longer-term securities due to inflation expectations.
+The bid-to-cover ratio for six-month T-bills slid from a high of 5.40x in the June 9 auction, to 4.87x in the June 16 auction.

 The bid-to-cover ratio compares the number of bids received in a Treasury auction with the number of bids accepted (or the amount of securities issued).
 The higher the ratio, the greater the demand for the auctioned securities.
 A bid-to-cover ratio over two corresponds to a successful auction, while a ratio of less than one shows an under-bought auction.

-Exchange-traded funds (or ETFs) investing in one-month T-bills are the SPDR Barclays Capital 1–3 Month T-Bill ETF (BIL) and the iShares Barclays Short Treasury Bond Fund (SHV).
+Exchange-traded funds (or ETFs) investing in six-month T-bills are the Schwab Short-Term U.S. Treasury ETF (SCHO) and the iShares Barclays Short Treasury Bond Fund (SHV).
 Investors can also invest in ETFs like the PIMCO Enhanced Short Maturity Exchange-Traded Fund (MINT), which also includes short-term corporate securities that offer higher returns for marginally higher risk.
 MINT invests in short-term securities such as T-bills, commercial papers, and mortgage-backed securities.
 A total of 70% of the fund’s assets are deployed in securities with maturity of less than a year.
 Goldman Sachs (GS) and Verizon Communication (VZ) form 2.7% of the total holdings of MINT.

 Another Treasury auction that took place last week was the auction for the 30-Year Treasury inflation-protected securities (or TIPS).
 Continue reading the next section in this series to learn more about TIPS.